Medialoha/MAB-LAB/README.md

 - *New dashboard layout*
 - *Dashboard refresh interval and number of new issues are now configurable*
 - *Some improvements and minor bugs fixed*

-Updating from 1.x :
-- *Backup your data*
-- *Edit the new configuration file : /includes/config.php*
-- *Upload new files on your server*
-- *Launch script file at /install/update-to-4/update.php*
-- *Remove install directory*

 **Version 1.1.2-Abby**